7ws/logfreak/README.md

 > **Note** that the arguments `-vs` are meant to make the tests output more
 > verbose and let any text come into the stdout normally.

+### Design notes

+There are some important design decisions made to better organize this project.
+Some of them bypass default Django recommended structure, but greatly improve the modularization of all applications on this specific project.
+The main point is to take advantage of the core features from Django while having our own structure, pure-Python like.

+1. **Apps are not independent**.
+While following the _Don't Repeat Yourself_ principle heavily, the "one big app" is split into several core apps (`backend.*`).
+This breaks the default Django design recommendation, but gives us an advantage on organization of code and assets.
+2. **Front-end is separated from the core apps**.
+While the core apps (`backend.*`) will provide us base functionality, front-end code related to web views live in the [`/static` directory](/static).
+The `backend.webview` app will rely on it, leaving Django's `AppDirectoriesFinder` useless.
+Note that it can't be disabled in order to keep support for 3rd-party apps.

 ### Misc

 Oh and I need coffee to continue writing this.
 And money to buy me coffee.